nsadawi/eve-data/experiments/README.md

+Latest update: 10/09/2014 by NS

-Folders TS3/ 4,5,6 and 7 contain:
+* Folders TS3/ 4,5,6 and 7 contain:
   - Files from the corresponding assays (TS*.csv is the merged version)
   - Averaged version of the merged file
   - Labeled version of the merged file

-I have run WEKA's multiclass NB, kNN (with k = 5) and Decision Trees (j48) on TS[3-7]-Labeled.csv and the results are in Eve-NB-kNN-DTrees.csv
+* I have run WEKA's multiclass NB, kNN (with k = 5) and Decision Trees (j48) on TS[3-7]-Labeled.csv and the results are in Eve-NB-kNN-DTrees.csv
+* Percentage split (67% Training & 33 Testing)

-The results are simple confusion matrix based stats and counts
+* The results are simple confusion matrix based stats and counts